Georges-Alexandre Sarret: Biography

 Sarret was born in Trieste, then part of the Austro-Hungarian Empire, of Greek descent, and emigrated to France in his youth.
 He studied medicine, chemistry and law at the University of Marseille.
 He became a lawyer and then a swindler, beginning a life insurance scam, in which two of his lovers, German sisters Catherine and Philomène Schmidt, married unhealthy men.
 The scheme involved another accomplice, Louis Chambon-Duverger, who would go for a medical examination while posing as one of the unhealthy husbands in order to be approved for life insurance.
 The husband's death would then be hastened via poison or some other measure, and the life insurance shared among the conspirators.
 Sarret and the sisters lived together in the suburbs of Aix-en-Provence at a villa they dubbed L'Hermitage.

 However, at some point Sarret decided that Chambon-Duverger had become too greedy.
-In 1925, Sarret murdered him along with his mistress, Noémie Ballandraux.
-He then dumped their corpses in sulphuric acid to dispose of their bodies.
-This crime went unsolved for six years until Catherine Schmidt was arrested for another life insurance scheme, in which she faked her own death by obtaining the body of a woman her own age and general description who had died of tuberculosis.
-Catherine moved to Nice to hide out, but fell in love with a man there and followed him to Marseille, very close to Aix-en-Provence, where she was recognized.
+On 10 August 1925, Sarret shot Chambon-Duverger and Chambon-Duverger's mistress, Noémie Ballandraux.
+Sarret and the Schmidt sisters then disposed of the bodies by putting them in a bathtub with sulphuric acid.
+This crime went undetected for six years until Catherine Schmidt was arrested for another life insurance scheme, in which she faked her own death by obtaining the body of a woman her own age and general description who had died of tuberculosis.
+Catherine moved to Nice to hide out, but while there, she fell in love with a man whom she followed to Marseille, very close to Aix-en-Provence, where she was recognized.
 During police interrogation, she confessed to her crimes as well as to what Sarret had done.

 Sarret successfully delayed trial for two years, but was found guilty in October 1933 and sentenced to death.
 He was guillotined a few months later by Anatole Deibler.
 The Schmidt sisters each received 10 years in prison.